njneered/Yeet_or_Eat/README.md

 # YEET OR EAT

 A chaotic, meme-friendly review app where college students rate meals with the same energy they rate memes.
 Built for hot takes, food therapy, and midnight taco thoughts.
+Live demo of auth page and submitting a review here: https://youtu.be/JzmPPDLMIIs

 ## Overview